 Irene is a lifelong lit lover who began at MWF as a marketing intern.
 She has worked in marketing but always knew her passion lay within the literary and publishing worlds, and is so excited to now combine the two.
 A recent media communications and screen studies graduate, Irene is also a balloon inflator extraordinaire after spending many years as a party assistant.
 She can usually be found curled up with a book or binge-watching television shows while covered in (gluten-free) cookie crumbs.

 Joanna has worked in journalism and digital marketing.
 Born in Taiwan and raised in Australia, she’s never too sure which she prefers to call home more – and as a result, has spent the last few years living and working in both.
 Locally, she’s written for ArtsHub and Time Out Melbourne, and most recently worked for the Museum of Chinese Australian History.
 Joanna is interested in race, geopolitics, as well as issues specific to Chinese diaspora.
 When she’s not working, she’s spruiking fashion as art under iie ie girls.

 Andy Butler, Festival Administrator

 Andy is a Filipino-Australian writer and curator.
-His writing has appeared in Overland and PEN Melbourne Quarterly.
+His writing has appeared in Overland, Art+Australia and PEN Melbourne Quarterly.
 He is interested in investigating how structural inequality at a societal level reproduces itself in the arts and cultural sectors.
-He has worked in audience engagement roles at the Australian Centre for the Moving Image and the National Gallery of Victoria, and is writer and editor for Chapter House Lane – a contemporary art space in Melbourne’s CBD.
+He has worked in audience engagement roles at ACMI and the National Gallery of Victoria, and is writer and editor for Chapter House Lane – a contemporary art space in Melbourne’s CBD.
 When he’s not reading, writing, looking at art or project planning, Andy is usually drawing, painting or watching Star Trek.

 Festival Photographer: Timothy Herbert